actum/frontend-checklist/README.md

 #### Example

 * Do not use "Lorem ipsum…"
-* It should be specified and clear form in the design which containers should have equal heights, and which should be fluid (flexible)
+* It should be specified and clear in the design which containers should have equal heights, and which should be fluid (flexible)

 ### Outcomes